-- Shelton, a historic logging town with great restaurants, antiques, microbrewery, and a museum located in the town’s original town hall and library.
+- Shelton, a historic logging town with a few great restaurants, antiques, microbrewery, and a museum located in the town’s original town hall and library.

 - Allyn, 19 miles away is a picturesque little town where you can get Bubba Burgers and chain saw art.
 It is home to the George Kenny School of Chainsaw Carving.

-- Olympia, the state capital, is 25 miles from Two Herons Cottage and offers classy dining, shops, theater, music, and all the frills of the small-town city.
+- Olympia, the state capital, is 25 miles from Two Herons Cottage and 45 minutes from Sand & Stone Beach Cottage.
+It offers classy dining, shops, theater, music, and all the frills of the small-town city.
 The weekend Farmers Market is loaded with arts, crafts, and fresh produce.
 Don’t miss Old Town with quaint shops and restaurants.